bisnuray/SmartVCPlayer/README.md

 </p>

 <p align="center">
-  <em>VCPlayer bot: Streams videos & audio in Telegram voice chats for both groups and channels.
+  <em>TelecastBot: Streams videos & audio in Telegram voice chats for both groups and channels.
 It supports live streams, YouTube videos, and Telegram media.
 It also supports scheduling streams, recording, and more.</em>
 </p>

 ---